al-ce/gopgrest/README.md

 ### Update

-Update a row by ID, returning the updated row.
+Update a row by ID or by query parameters, returning the number of rows updated.

+By id:

 ```http
 PUT http://{HOST}:{PORT}/{tablename}/{id}